What Is It and How Is It Used in Career Planning

 A personality inventory is a self assessment tool that career counselors and other career development professionals use to help people learn about their personality types.
 It reveals information about individuals' social traits, motivations, strengths and weakness, and attitudes.
 Experts believe these factors play an important role in job and career success and satisfaction.

+People can use what they learn about themselves to choose a career or decide whether or not to accept a job offer.
 Employers frequently administer personality inventories to applicants to assist in hiring decisions.
 It allows them to learn which candidate is the best fit for the job.

 What You Should Know About Personality Inventories

 - Personality inventories can teach you about yourself which will, in turn, help you learn what occupations and work environments are a good fit.

 - In addition to learning about your personality you determine whether a career is right for you, it is essential to also consider other factors like interests, values, and aptitudes.

 - A self assessment, including taking a personality inventory, is just one step you must take to find the right career.
 Explore the occupations that seem to be a good match based on your results.
 Consider job duties, earnings, requirements, and occupational outlook to find out if you should pursue a particular career.

 If you are working with a career counselor or other career development professional, he or she may offer to administer a personality inventory as part of a complete self assessment.
 Many companies that publish personality inventories only allow qualified professionals, such as counselors and psychologists, to administer their products.